cplusplus/SG20/sources/modules/object-model/constructors.md

 A student should be able to:

-1. Explain the differences between the big five, namely, copy constructor, move constructor, copy/assign, move/assign, destructor, and constructor.
+1. Explain the differences between the big five, namely, copy constructor, move constructor, copy/assign, move/assign, destructor, and constructor, see [move semantics](move-semantics.md)
 2. Construct a initializer list and explain conditions when it is necessary
 3. Delegate to the constructor of the base class
 4. Demonstrate and explain safe memory handling using shared or unique pointers
 5. Define what RAII is, the role of the constructor in it; and the relationship with its destructor
+6. Use the explicit keyword to prevent accidental type conversion from a single argument, see [C.46](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-explicit)
+7. Initialze data members with default values outside of the constructor and explain the benefit of why, see [C.48](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-explicit)

 #### Caveats